-While these aren’t pastel pencils, they are soft enough that you’ll have to remind yourself that they aren’t.
+While these aren’t pastel pencils, the Derwent Colorsoft Colored Pencils are soft enough that you’ll have to remind yourself that they aren’t.
 The soft cores allow for great blending and the ability to lay down a pretty heavy coat if desired.
 However, doing fine details with these might become a bit burdensome.
-They come quantities from 1 to 72 count and have a thick 4mm round core and a 6.9mm barrel.
+They come in quantities from 1 to 72 count and have a thick 4mm round core and a 6.9mm barrel.

 Visual Appeal – 4/5

 Overall the colors are quite strong and the soft core makes blending a breeze.
 For additional vibrancy, the wax core takes to stacking multiple layers quite well without leaving an overly intense waxy layer.
 The smaller sets are particularly focused on close-to-primary colors so to get those more varied tones you are going to have to do some blending or stick to a larger set.
 Thankfully with these, it is almost therapeutic to mix colors and see what you can come up with.
 The soft material has a very unique after effect that most colored pencils will not be able to emulate.

 Usability and Durability – 3/5

 Because of how soft the Derwent Colorsoft Pencils are, they can leave a pretty thick layer of color upon application.
 Because of this, it can sometimes feel “gritty” during use.
 This is partially due to the less-than-waxy nature of these (despite actually being made of wax), which can be a good thing or a bad thing.
 Keeping a sharp point is also going to be a task since the point literally crumbles off during use but, again, these aren’t really meant to be used for detailed areas.
 Plan to utilize them when you want to cover a lot of area and enjoy their very effective blending.